 When you discover that you are going to be a mother, everything changes for you.
-At least for me it did (but I’m sure it does for MOST women).
-All you care or even think about is taking care of that tiny life inside of you and keeping them safe.
+At least for me, it did (but I’m sure it does for MOST women).
+All you care about or even think about is taking care of that tiny life inside of you and keeping them safe.

-After my surgery I was in the hospital for two weeks, on STRICT bedrest…and I mean STRICT (poop in a bed pan strict).
+After my surgery, I was in the hospital for two weeks, on STRICT bedrest…and I mean STRICT (poop in a bedpan strict).
 I’m sure you can imagine laying in a bed all day long is EXHAUSTING!
 Especially when you have to rely on everyone else to do things for you.
-During those first couple of days, I did okay.
+During those first couples of days, I did okay.
 I was strong.
 I was a momma on a mission.
 I was doing what I needed to do to help my daughter.
 I wasn’t alone; I had BJ, my mom, Monica (my sister), BJ’s Parents (Mando & Rachel), and an ARMY of nurses looking after me.
 I had my village.
 My people.
 They were with me ’round the clock, helping and getting me whatever I needed.
 I was in great hands.

 But after a few days, when everything calmed down and we realized that the scariest moment had passed, everyone had to go back to work & take care of business.
-Of course they would come and visit me when they had the time.
+Of course, they would come and visit me when they had the time.
 When BJ had to go back home, my anxiety level went from 0 to 100 instantly.
 I didn’t know how I was going to survive all the time in between.
 I freaked out and just kept thinking what if I need something?
 What if I can’t reach my phone?
 What if my call button falls and I can’t get to it or call for help?
 All of these things were running through my head.
 I know it might seem silly to worry about my phone, but, it was my only way to keep in touch with anyone.
 If it fell or died and I couldn’t get to my charger, what in the world was I going to do?

 God bless my sweet momma for putting up with me.
 I can honestly say that without her I don’t think I would’ve done as well as I did.
 She stayed with me EVERY single night that BJ couldn’t be with me.
 There are not enough words to express my extreme gratitude to her for being there for me.
 She is an angel.
 I mean, we all know those hospital sofa beds are not comfortable AT ALL!
 But she toughed it out all those nights with me & still managed to make it to work at 4 o’clock in the morning the next day.

 I was a mess.
 My hormones had my emotions running wild & all over the place.
 I remember trying to fall asleep at night and I couldn’t.
 Instead, I would completely break down in tears because I was so afraid.
 If you have ever had to stay in the hospital for a long period of time, I’m sure you know just how awful it can be.
 I know people always say that it’s “the time to relax and get some rest” but…seriously?
 When has anyone in the hospital ever gotten “rest”?
-Nurses check on you at odd hours of the day & night and sleeping in those beds is nothing like sleeping in your own, in your own house, surrounded by your own belongings.
+Nurses check on you at odd hours of the day & night and sleeping in those beds is nothing like sleeping on your own, in your own house, surrounded by your own belongings.
 I absolutely hated it.

-I’m going to be honest with you, if it weren’t for God and my long talks with him (and trust me, they were looonnnggg) I know my spirit wouldn’t have been okay.
+I’m going, to be honest with you, if it weren’t for God and my long talks with him (and trust me, they were looonn6./÷≥;’]nggg) I know my spirit wouldn’t have been okay.
 I felt so alone.
 Trapped.
 Don’t get me wrong, I knew EXACTLY why I had to lay in that bed.
 But it wasn’t easy.
 No sir, it was no walk in the park.
 God was testing me and teaching me.
 In those dark and early hours in the morning, when my mom was at work and my nurses had done their shift change.
 I would stare at the ceiling for what seemed like (and honestly probably was) hours.
 Just hoping and wishing that the time would fast forward.
 After talking with God, praying to and praising Him, I knew I wasn’t really alone.
 I knew that He was with me.

 I still had Scarlett.